'Idol' contestant who forgot lyrics: 'I was giving (up) my spot'

 "I was confident in myself, but it was only until someone made me not confident in myself, so it wasn't really too confident at all," she said.
 "And throughout the competition, I got to the point where I'm confident enough to stand in a room and not compare myself to anybody and be able to walk into any room and feel like I should be in that room."

 Turner was a fan favorite for her quirky personality, known for choosing songs audiences might not expect her to sing.
-She was also frequently starstruck by the guest mentors, including Joe Jonas, who coached her on Britney Spears' "Oops!...I Did it Again."
+She was also frequently starstruck by the guest mentors, including Nick Jonas, who coached her on Britney Spears' "Oops!...I Did it Again."

-She was a favorite to score a spot in the Top 5, until disaster struck on her rendition of The Bangles' "Manic Monday" (which was written by Prince).
+The 18-year-old high school student was a favorite to score a spot in the Top 5, until disaster struck on her rendition of The Bangles' "Manic Monday" (which was written by Prince).
 A few bars into the song, she simply lost the lyrics and stopped singing.

 "A mess, that's what happened," she said.
-"It was just a mess, and I take full responsiblity for it being a mess."
+"It was just a mess, and I take full responsibility for it being a mess."

 She recovered nicely, resuming the song a few lines later and powering through.
 But the damage was done.